Greetings, I'm Professor Skank, a hardcore reggae enthusiast from St. Louis,

 this one entitled

-"Classic Rasta From Jamaica And Beyond, Vol. 1" was just released in June.
-I take my
+"Classic Rasta From Jamaica And Beyond, Vol. 1" was released in June of 2008.
+After some health problems, a new cd from Zion, "Strictly Roots,"

-label very seriously and I truly know each disc will
+label very seriously (each cd has a 16 page booklet with lyrics) and I truly know each disc will

 absolutely blow you away...